Макроглобулінемія

 Rituximab can reduce tumor burden without suppressing normal hematopoiesis.
 However, during the first several months, IgM levels may increase, requiring plasma exchange.
 The combination of this monoclonal antibody with bendamustine is highly effective.

-The proteasome inhibitors bortezomib and carfilzomib and the immunomodulating agents thalidomide, lenalidomide, and pomalidomide are also effective in this cancer.
+The proteasome inhibitors bortezomib and carfilzomib and the immunomodulating agents thalidomide, lenalidomide, and pomalidomide are also effective in macroglobulinemia, especially when used in combination with other agents.

 Two other classes of drugs, PI3 kinase inhibitors such as idelalisib, and mTOR inhibitors, including everolimus, have been used effectively for previously treated patients.